erdees/AuroraHuntersBot/README.md

 # AuroraHuntersBot
-Java written Telegram Bot, which helps Aurora photographers catch auroras
+Java written Telegram Bot, which helps photographers catch northern lights.
+## What this bot do?

+## Installation